2015–2016 Deer Kill Summary

 During the 2015–2016 deer hunting season, hunters killed 209,197 deer in Virginia.
 This total included 103,310 antlered bucks, 15,000 button bucks, and 90,887 does (43%).

-The youth deer hunting day in September resulted in a deer kill of 1,890 deer.
-Archers, not including crossbow hunters, killed 15,178 deer.
-The bow kill comprised 8% of the total deer kill.
-Crossbows resulted in a deer kill of 10,852 deer or 6% of the total deer kill.
-Muzzleloader hunters killed 48,282 deer or 25% of the total deer kill.
-Approximately 149,750 deer (79%) were checked using the Department’s telephone and Internet checking systems.
+The youth deer hunting day in September, which was extended to the entire weekend in 2015, resulted in a kill of 3,076 deer.
+Archers, not including crossbow hunters, killed 15,078 deer, comprising 7% of the total deer kill.
+Crossbows accounted for 11,719 deer or 6% of the total deer kill.
+Muzzleloader hunters killed 42,517 deer or 20% of the total deer kill.
+Approximately 167,700 deer (80%) were checked using the Department’s telephone and Internet checking systems.

-Data presented in this summary do not include deer taken during the late urban archery or special late antlerless-only deer seasons.
+Data presented in this summary are preliminary and do not include deer taken during the late urban archery or special late antlerless-only deer seasons.
 Data also do not include deer killed on out-of-season kill permits or those deer hit and killed by vehicles.